 To the students

-This research will be a contribution to the body of literature in the area of the relationship between nutrients and chlorophyll a on student’s academic performance, thereby constituting the empirical literature for future research in the subject area.
+This research will help the scientific community add the knowledge of influence of nutrients on chlorophyll-a at Msimbazi river.

 1.5 Literature Review

-1.5.1 Introduction

 Rivers are large natural stream of water emptying into an ocean, lake or other bodies of water and usually fed along its course by converging tributaries.
-Although they contain only 0.0001% of the total amount of water in the world at any time (Ashwani and Anish 2009).
-A river ecosystem includes river channels and its floodplains and form a diverse of habitats upon which countless species of aquatic animals and plants depend for survival.
+They contain only 0.0001% of the total amount of water in the world at any time (Ashwani and Anish 2009).
+A river ecosystem includes river channels and its floodplains and form a diverse habitats upon which countless species of aquatic animals and plants depend for survival.
 They provide a plethora of services for humans including a source of water for domestic and industrial uses, a source of food, a means of waste disposal, a means of transportation activities, power production, and sites for the pursuit of leisure activities (Howarth at el., 2000).
 Yet, they belong to the most threatened ecosystems on earth.

-Major threats to river ecosystems include habitat degradation, water pollution, flow modification, overexploitation, and invasion by invasive species.
+Major threats to river ecosystems include habitat degradation, water pollution, flow modification, overexploitation, and invasion by invasive species (citation).
 This is especially true for developing countries where intensification of land-use for agriculture and poor disposal of untreated waste have markedly degraded rivers and associated floodplain ecosystems.
 Nevertheless, a proper understanding of ecosystem functioning and biological diversity is lacking in the society so there should be some efforts that is needed to bride this knowledge gap.
 There for investigation on different factors that explain biodiversity and ecosystem quality in (afro) tropical river systems and associated temporary pool ecosystems in northeastern-Tanzania is important.
 (Baird, at el., 2012)

 1.5.2 River Pollution